 Alcohol Poisoning: Know the Signs

 Alcohol poisoning, also known as an alcohol overdose, is life-threatening.
-The signs are easy to remember with the acronym C.U.P.S.:
+The signs are easy to remember with the acronym “C.U.P.S.“:

-C: Clammy or bluish skin
+- C: Clammy or bluish skin

-U: Unconscious or difficult to wake
+- U: Unconscious or difficult to wake

-P: Puking uncontrollably
+- P: Puking uncontrollably

-S: Slow or irregular breathing
+- S: Slow or irregular breathing

 If someone shows these signs, call 9-1-1.
 While waiting, keep the person sitting up, or if they’re lying down, roll them onto their side to prevent choking.
 Never leave them alone, and be prepared to administer CPR if needed.
 Emergency operators can guide you through it.

-Resources for Youth and Young Adults
+For Youth and Young Adults

-SAFE Project is dedicated to promoting responsible attitudes and providing resources for open conversations about alcohol.
 Parents, guardians, and caretakers are encouraged to talk openly with youth about the risks of alcohol, how to handle peer pressure, and the potential short- and long-term effects on mental health conditions like anxiety and depression.

 Changing the Tune: SAFE Project Partners